Living in Hawaii – Which Island?

 Tourism, some construction, and agriculture are what you’ll find here.

-The population is just 148,000+ and people are spread out quite a bit.
+The population as of 2011 is just 186,000+ and people are spread out quite a bit.
 There are two main towns – Hilo (east) and Kona (west), and each is very different from the other.

 Kona is very dry and rugged terrain.
 It is the focus for tourists to the Big Island of Hawaii for a few reasons.
 One being that the rain is not so abundant as it is in Hilo.
 Kona gets around 25 inches of rain per year on average.